-She barely stands 5 feet tall and only weighs 100 lbs soaking wet.
-She is 94 years old but is spunky, full of life, stubborn as mule, and will argue with you for hours on why men should never wear their hats in buildings and girls should keep their shorts to the knee caps.
+She barely stands five feet tall and only weighs 100 lbs soaking wet.
+She is 94 years old but is spunky, full of life, stubborn as a mule, and will argue with you for hours on why men should never wear their hats in buildings and girls should keep their shorts to the knee caps.
 She hates the countryside and doesn’t like to eat breakfast or BBQ sandwiches but will tear up the Chinese Buffet and drool over an ice cream cake from Dairy Queen.

 But last week we missed our lunch date.
 It was 12:45 am on Friday, just four short hours after we celebrated her 94th birthday, when I received the phone call that started the chain of events leading up to me now giving her water with a sponge and doing everything in my power to ensure she is comfortable.
-As I sit here today watching her try to get comfortable, I wonder if we’ll ever have another opportunity to “peak” over at the neighbor’s yard or enjoy another Friday lunch date together.
+As I sit here today watching her try to get comfortable, I wonder if we’ll ever have another opportunity to “peek” over at the neighbor’s yard or enjoy another Friday lunch date together.
 My odds aren’t looking good.

-With today being Josiah Day and as I reflect on my circumstances, my heart can’t help but break as I think she might never hear me say the words, “I am pregnant!”
-We haven’t talked a lot about my fertility issues together but she has always reassured me that God’s timing is perfect and He never forgets our prayers.
-She reminds me often that my mother is living proof and for that reason alone I should never give up hope.
+With today being Josiah Day, and as I reflect on my circumstances, my heart can’t help but break as I think she might never hear me say the words, “I am pregnant!”
+We haven’t talked a lot about my fertility issues together, but she has always reassured me that God’s timing is perfect, and He never forgets our prayers.
+She reminds me often that my mother is living proof, and for that reason alone, I should never give up hope.

 You see, my Mamma became pregnant with my Uncle Ronnie in her early 20s but struggled for several years to have another.
 She tried all the fertility treatments they offered in that time period without success and eventually gave up.
 It wasn’t until her early 40s, 20 years after her first child, that she surprisingly became pregnant with my beautiful mother.